Falcon-Punch/Advanced-Keylogger/README.md

 ### Decryption Tool:

-A tool for decrypting log files from this specific keylogger can be found **[Here](https://github.com/Falcon-Punch/KeyLog-Decryptor)**
+The file will be decrypted inside the email, but if the user wishes to decrypt the files on their local machine, I have created a separate tool for decryption for this specific keylogger which can be found **[Here](https://github.com/Falcon-Punch/KeyLog-Decryptor)**.